yourtechie/mernstack-project/README.md

-Here is the formatted content using markdown syntax:

 # MERN Stack

 ### Create a new EC2 Instance of t2.micro family with Ubuntu Server 24.04 LTS (HVM) image.
 Check my previous project where I showed how to provision your EC2 Instance.
+[LEMPstack Server](https://github.com/yourtechie/lempstack-project)

 **Hint #1**: When you create your EC2 Instances, you can add a Tag "Name" to it with a value that corresponds to a current project you are working on - it will be reflected in the name of the EC2 Instance.
    ![](images/1.png)